MaxwellMensah/MaxwellMensah/README.md

 _A data science and machine learning enthusiast from Ghana._

-- 🔭 I’m currently working on : Microsoft Exams, Azure Data Scientist Associate
+- 🔭 I’m currently working on : ML
 - 🌱 I’m currently learning Microsoft Power BI
 - 👯 I’m looking to collaborate on data science actvities
 - 💬 Ask me about anything😊